j-tai/getargs/README.md

 # getargs

-An argument parser that is truly zero-cost, similar to getopts.
+An argument parser that is truly zero-cost, similar to Unix's `getopts`.

+## About

+`getargs` is a low-level, efficient and versatile argument parser that works similarly to `getopts`.
+It works by producing a stream of options, and after each option, your code decides whether to require and retrieve the value for the option or not.

+You don't have to declare a list of valid options up-front, so `getargs` does not have to allocate space for them or spend runtime searching for them.
+This also means that you have to write your own help message, but since `--help` is just another flag, there are no restrictions on what you do with it.

 ## Features

 * Short `-f` and long `--flag` flags
-* Required implicit values `-i value` and `--implicit value`
+* Required implicit values `-i VALUE` and `--implicit VALUE`
-* Required or optional explicit values `-eVALUE` and `--explicit=value`
+* Required or optional explicit values `-eVALUE` and `--explicit=VALUE`
 * Positional arguments and `--`

 ## Benefits